-- The Principles, and in particular Principles 2, 3 and 6 were relevant to their findings. - The regulator had issued a number of publications which discussed the Principles and gave examples of good industry practice in relation to SIPP operators. - Options was not responsible for giving Mr T advice.
-Nor was it responsible for checking any advice to him was suitable for his individual circumstances and requirements. - Options was, however, obliged to safeguard consumers against facilitating SIPPs that were unsuitable or detrimental to them and to make enquiries about the nature or quality of proposed investments before deciding whether to accept them into members' SIPPs. - Declining business does not amount to advice. - Options had not provided any evidence relating to its due diligence carried out on CV4L. - It seemed implausible that business such as in Mr T's case would have taken place without a regulated activity occurring, so Options should have been concerned about accepting such business from an unregulated firm. - In all the circumstances it was not fair and reasonable for Options to accept Mr T's application.
+- The Principles for Businesses ("the Principles"), and in particular Principles 2, 3 and 6 were relevant to their findings. - The regulator had issued a number of publications which discussed the Principles and gave examples of good industry practice in relation to SIPP operators. - Options was not responsible for giving Mr J advice.
+Nor was it responsible for checking any advice to him was suitable for his individual circumstances and requirements. - Options was, however, obliged to safeguard consumers against facilitating SIPPs that were unsuitable or detrimental to them and to make enquiries about the nature or quality of proposed investments before deciding whether to accept them into members' SIPPs.
+And it's clear Options understood it had a duty to carry out due diligence on CV4L. - Declining business does not amount to advice. - Whilst Options did take some steps it ought to have done more at the outset of its relationship with CV4L.
+And had it done so, it would have concluded it should not have accepted Mr J's application.